v1lton/challengeAID/README.md

 ## Architecture

 The app architecture were build considering oriented programming concepts.
 This app is using MVVM, with Coordinator pattern to navigate between screens.
 All views are made programmatically using the UIKit framework and work in light and dark modes.
+Data is persisted with Core Data, the networking layer was created using URLSession.

 ## Dependencies